NBCSN: As Versus

 On January 28, 2008, Versus and the NHL extended their television contract through the 2010–11 season.
 In June 2008, operations were moved from Stamford, Connecticut, to Comcast's headquarters in Philadelphia, Pennsylvania.
 On August 7, 2008, the channel announced a 10-year deal with the Indy Racing League to broadcast at least 13 IndyCar Series events a year in HD, beginning in 2009.
 The channel would also broadcast various motorsports series on its Lucas Oil Motorsports Hour program such as USAC, the Lucas Oil Late Model Dirt Series, and World Series of Off-Road Racing.

 The channel aired the 96th Grey Cup, the championship game of the Canadian Football League in 2008.

-The channel began airing games from the United Football League in 2009.
-The first season Championship aired on November 27, 2009.
-The UFL would return to the channel for a second season in 2010.

 On April 5, 2010, Versus debuted The Daily Line, a sports betting show consisting of a four-person panel (host Liam McHugh before moving to NBC Sports, handicapper Rob DeAngelis, comedian Reese Waters, and Jenn Sterger) who discussed, often with heavy satire, sports-related topics that were popular that day.
 However, the show was cancelled due to low viewership on November 4, 2010.
 It was revived by NBC Sports Radio in 2019 after the PASPA Act was declared unconstitutional, though NBCSN instead blended betting content into regular programming.

 The Ultimate Fighting Championship would air two live events on the channel due to the new contract agreement with UFC sister promotion World Extreme Cagefighting.
 The first edition of UFC on Versus aired on March 21, 2010, headlined by Brandon Vera vs. Jon Jones in the Light Heavyweight division.
 The second event aired on August 1 with Jon Jones facing Vladimir Matyushenko.
 Also as part of the agreement with the UFC, several UFC Countdown shows would air.
 A countdown show aired the week of a pay-per-view event, usually lasting for one hour, and covering 2–3 of the biggest fights on the card.
 In August 2011, the UFC announced a new broadcasting deal with the channels of rival Fox Sports, which would begin to take effect in November 2011.

 Versus had also struck a deal with the NBA to air 10 regular season NBA Development League Saturday night games, as well as six playoff games a year.
 In total, the channel would air 16 NBA Development League games, in addition to 25 hours of NBA specials.